If you feel passionate about helping people and want to work towards human rights and social justice, being a social worker is the right profession.

 6. How Do Social Workers Help People?

 Several individuals within society can take help from social workers.
-The help usually involves acting as an advisor or spending time with program participants to improve their lives and help them move forward.
+The support usually involves acting as an advisor or spending time with program participants to improve their lives and help them move forward.

 Improvements can occur through identifying the cause of the issues or providing housing, well-being, health, or other community services.

-Social workers also play a significant role in becoming an active member of society and working with other social and health professionals like counsellors, doctors, and psychologists.
+Social workers also play a significant role in becoming active members of society and working with other social and health professionals like counsellors, doctors, and psychologists.

-Usually, with the help of private practices, government, health services, care centres, or youth and aged services, social workers may assist people with a variety of issues like:
+Usually, with the help of private practices, government, health services, care centres, or youth and aged services, social workers may assist people with a variety of issues:

 Mental health issues